wagoodman/dive/README.md

 You can build a Docker image and do an immediate analysis with one command:
 `dive build -t some-tag .`

-You only need to replace you `docker build` command with the same `dive build` command.
+You only need to replace your `docker build` command with the same `dive build` command.